 Worrying about the health and safety of an older family member or friend can be stressful.
 Use these tips to talk to your loved one about preventing falls.

-- “More than 1 in 4 older adults will fall each year.
+- “More than 1 in 4 older adults fall each year.
 Most falls happen when people are doing everyday things like walking.”

-Talk about these ways to prevent falls.
+Talk about ways to prevent falls.

 - “Being active will help you feel better and stay independent.”

 - “Physical activity helps improve your balance and makes you stronger.
 This can help keep you from falling.”

 - “Ask your doctor or pharmacist to review your medicines.
 Some medicines can make you sleepy or dizzy and cause you to fall.”

 - “Get your vision checked by an eye doctor every 1 to 2 years.
 You might need new glasses or contacts.”